 - MUSCLE BREAKDOWN (Rhabdomyolysis): a state where the membranes surrounding the muscle fibers become unstable and spill a nephrotoxic (kidney-killing) protein into the blood.
 It often goes hand-in-hand with crush injuries and compartment syndrome.

 - The longer and more severe the ischemia, the more rhabdo occurs;

-- The sicker and dehydrated the patients, the more deadly rhabdo is to the kidneys.
+- The sicker and more dehydrated the patient, the more deadly rhabdo is to the kidneys.

-- Isotonic bicarbonate can be used to prevent (and treat) the acidosis due to biochemical alterations from the toxins; and counteract hyperkalemia.
+- Isotonic bicarbonate can be used to prevent (and treat) acidosis due to biochemical alterations from the toxins and counteract hyperkalemia.

 Minutia you don't need to know:

 Pathology of "crush syndrome": crushed muscle releases intracellular calcium → mitochondrial dysfunction → ATP production dysfunction → lactic acid buildup and sodium/potassium and calcium pump dysfunction (necessary for myocyte integrity) → myocyte death → release of intracellular muscle creatine kinase (CK), muscle enzymes, myoglobin, and various electrolytes, which cause acute tubular necrosis of the kidney.

 Compartment syndrome and crush syndrome cause rhabdomyolysis (muscle cell death) which releases myoglobin into the circulation which is toxic to the tubules of the kidney → acute kidney injury → acute kidney failure.